Nextome/nextome.github.io/docs/Nextome SDK/start-localization.md

 - Visit [Background-service](Android/background-service.md) to learn how to use the SDK even when the app is not opened in the foreground.

-- See the [Additional features](Android/additional-features.md) available, like events observers.

-- Visit [Flutter map integration](Android/flutter-map-integration.md)if you want to use our library to display the indoor map.
+- Visit [Nextome map integration](nextome-map-integration.md) if you want to use our library to display the indoor map.

 ## Examples
-A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
+A full working example app is available on [iOS](https://github.com/Nextome/nextome-phoenix-iOS-whitelabel) and [android](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
 Run the `MapActivity` to see Nextome Sdk in action.
 It also contains a seamless outdoor/indoor map integration using *OpenStreetMap* for outdoor and *Nextome Flutter Map* for indoor.